Help us match you with local pros in your area

 For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Fultondale, you may be able to make do with a lower-capacity furnace.

 For a 2,000-square-foot home, you'll also want an air conditioning unit with between 2.5 and 5 tons of capacity.
-In Fultondale, you'll likely want a unit on the higher end of this range.
-Usually, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+In Fultondale, you'll likely look for something on the higher end of this range.
+Typically, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.